What is SSO with Microsoft Teams?

-With Microsoft Teams SSO, teachers and students can sign in to an external product (like an app) with their user’s Microsoft Account.
-The app can then create an account for the user if this is their first time signing in (or match the user with an existing account).
+SSO - or single sign-on - is a method of allowing users to sign into different applications or websites using one set of credentials.
+With Microsoft Teams SSO, teachers and students can sign into an external app using their Microsoft Account.
+The app can then create an account for the user if this is their first time signing in or match the user with an existing account.

-Why Would Edtech Products Implement Microsoft Teams SSO?
+Why Would Your Application Implement Microsoft Teams SSO?

 Many schools that use Microsoft Teams are interested in vendors that offer content that can integrate with Microsoft 365 Education.
 Third-party content that supports integrated functions, like SSO, can make life easier for teachers, students, and administrators.
 In fact, LMS integration is commonly requested in RFPs that are sent out to edtech vendors.

-By implementing Microsoft Teams SSO, developers allow school admins to manage accounts and passwords through the school’s Microsoft Azure Active Directory rather than the edtech platform.
-By doing this, developers don't have to build or manage a database containing sensitive passwords.
-Since school admins are responsible for managing Microsoft AD passwords, developers won't receive as many support tickets from users.
+By implementing Microsoft Teams SSO, you allow admins at the schools you work with to manage accounts and passwords through Microsoft Azure Active Directory rather than your platform.
+This means you don't have to build or manage a database containing sensitive passwords.
+Since tech admins are responsible for managing Microsoft AD passwords, you won't receive as many support tickets from teachers and students who are having trouble figuring out how to sign in.

-Edtech products that implement Microsoft Teams SSO take the first step towards building deeper integrations.
-SSO is the beginning to enable products to sync course rosters, send grades to the gradebook, and perform a number of other tasks within Microsoft Teams.
-In fact, once a user signs in with Microsoft, developers can build upon almost any functionality.
+Implementing Microsoft Teams SSO for your platform is the first step towards building deeper integrations.
+It enables your application to sync course rosters, send grades to the gradebook, and perform a number of other tasks within Microsoft Teams.
+In fact, once a user is signed in with Microsoft, you can build upon almost any functionality that their account can access.

-Things to Know Before Implementing Microsoft Teams SSO
+What to Know When Getting Started With Implementing Microsoft Teams SSO

-Microsoft Teams integration and SSO are configured through the Microsoft Graph API.
-Microsoft's API requires a Microsoft administrator to authorize a product’s access to its data.
+Microsoft Teams integration and Microsoft single sign-on are configured through the Microsoft Graph API.
+Microsoft's API requires a Microsoft administrator to authorize an application's access to their data.

 Microsoft only supports OAuth 2.0 to authenticate users.
-This is a notable deviation from other major LMSs, which will typically offer some specification of integrating using the LTI standard in addition to their API.
+This is a notable deviation from other major learning management systems, which will typically offer some version of LTI® integration in addition to their API.

-With OAuth 2.0 integration, users start on a product and click a "Sign In With Microsoft" button.
-Microsoft then prompts the user for their username and password (if the user is not already logged into Microsoft).
-The edtech product never “sees” the password the user entered.
+With OAuth 2.0 integration, users start on your website or mobile app and click a "Sign In With Microsoft" button.
+Microsoft will then prompt the user for their username and password (if they are not already logged into Microsoft).
+Your app, itself, never sees the password the user entered.

-After the user signs into Microsoft, the user is redirected back to the product with a code that corresponds to the user’s account.
-After this code exchange, the product can ask Microsoft for more details about the user.
-The product can ask for user details such as:
+After the user has signed into Microsoft, they are redirected back to your website with a code that corresponds to their account.
+After exchanging this code, your website or app can ask Microsoft for more details about the user, such as their name, their course enrollments, or their homework assignments.

-SSO integration with the Microsoft Teams API is the first step to develop deeper integrations.
-Once Microsoft authenticates a user, a product can then perform functions in Teams on behalf of a user – like gathering a list of the user’s courses or sending grades back to the user’s gradebook.
+Building an SSO integration with the Microsoft Teams API is also the first step to developing deeper integrations.
+Once a user is authenticated by Microsoft, an app then has the ability to perform functions in Teams on behalf of a user, like gathering a list of their courses or sending grades back to their gradebook.

-School admins must approve the integrations to access the district's Microsoft Teams data.
-Once approved, the integrated product can access data in the school’s Microsoft Team environment, as well as enrollment data from Azure Active Directory.
+It is important to note that the administrator of the district must approve the integration in order to access that district's Microsoft Teams data.
+Once approved, the integration application can access data in the school’s Microsoft Team’s environment, as well as enrollment data from Azure Active Directory.

-One of the biggest challenges of integrating with Microsoft Teams is its lack of support for the LTI standard.
-While most other major LMSs support some level of the LTI standard, Microsoft Teams does not.
-So LTI apps that must use the LTI standard to integrate have to be re-developed to communicate with the Microsoft Graph education API.
+One of the biggest challenges of integrating with Microsoft Teams is its lack of support for LTI.
+While most other major learning management systems support some level of LTI, Microsoft Teams does not.
+This means that any app developed for LTI has to be reworked to communicate with the Microsoft Graph education API.

 Also, many of the education APIs in Microsoft Graph are still in beta.
 This means that these APIs could change in the future.